vmoeykens/cs166-assignment2/README.md

 ## Running the application

-Run `authentication.py` from your IDE, or from the command line (whichever of the following runs the script in Python 3.5+ in your operating system):
+With the `database.json` file in the same directory as `authentication.py`, run `authentication.py` from your IDE, or from the command line (whichever of the following runs the script in Python 3.5+ in your operating system):

     python authentication.py
 or